Muream/project-borealis-maya-tools/README.md

 Before you get started with the tools, You need a few things.

 * I recommend you set up the unreal project first because it covers everything you need to get the tools.
+Here's the wiki: https://projectborealisgitlab.site/project-borealis/main/pb/wikis/home
 * You will need to have the `raw-assets` locally on your drive.
 It's located at the root of our google drive.
 If you don't have access to that, ask a project administrator to give you access.

 # Setup